 30.1 Creating Connection to a Database using ADO.NET in Visual Basic 2012

-In Visual Basic 2012, we need to create connection to a database before we can access its data.
+In Visual Basic 2012, we need to create a connection to a database before we can access its data.
 Before we begin, let’s create a new database.
 Since we are using SQL Server 2012 as the database engine, we shall use Microsoft Studio Management Express to create a database with the mdf extension.
 We shall name this database file test.mdf.

 To initialize the variable to a new SqlConnection object, we use the following syntax: